As a graphic designer, keeping your design skills sharp is an essential part of the job.

 Graphic design is an ever-evolving industry; design styles and fashions constantly change, and as so, designers need to keep up.

 In this article, we’re going to look at 8 ways to improve your graphic design skills.
 Whether you’re a seasoned freelancer or a newbie intern, these pointers will help to advance your design expertise.

-I’ll share with you the tips I use to improve my own design skills, even to this day.
-These learning methods have lead me to a world of professional graphic design, without a formal qualification.
+I’ll share with you the tips I use to improve my design skills, even to this day.
+These learning methods have to lead me to a world of professional graphic design, without a formal qualification.
 So if I can do it, you can too!

 Here are my top 8 tips for keeping your design skills up to par: